geettalati/geettalati/README.md

 ### 🤝 Let's Build Something

-*I'm actively looking for full-time SDE / AI-ML roles and open to freelance collaborations.*
+*Actively looking for full-time SDE / AI-ML roles and open to freelance collaborations.*
 *If you're working on something interesting — reach out.*

 <br/>